WolfgangDrescher/vue-verovio-canvas/README.md

 | header           | `none`     | Control header layout (`none`, `auto`, `encoded`, `always`) |
 | footer           | `none`     | Control footer layout (`none`, `auto`, `encoded`)  |

+Use `verovio -h` in the CLI to check other options and values for verovio.

 ## Info